dcdpr/did-btcr2/chapters/Index.md

 Public digital identity was introduced to the Internet through Pretty Good Privacy's (PGP) foundational legal work in the 1990s.
 With Decentralized Identifiers (DIDs), digital identity can be preserved through a rotation of key material, without relying on a centralized party.
+This specification defines **did:btcr2**, a DID method designed and motivated by the following considerations:

 ### Anti-censorship